Zhiyee20/web-based-clothing-commerce-system/SECURITY_NOTES.md

 ---

-## 2. Authorization & Role-Based Access Control (RBAC)
+## 2. Authorization & Role-Based Access Control
 - The system enforces separation of permissions between **Admin** and **User** roles.
 - Admin-only modules are placed under `admin/` and require authorization checks.
 - Access control is validated server-side to prevent URL tampering or direct access to restricted pages.

 ---